xyproto/metatar/README.md

 When applying metadata, a cpio (newc format) file can be produced instead.

-Can list the contents of both tar and cpio (newc) files.
+Metatar can list the contents of both tar and cpio (newc) files.

 Note that CPIO archives are ordered, and that files/directories must exist before relative symlinks to them appear in the archive.